eclipse-che/che-docs/src/main/pages/developer-guide/language-servers.md

 ## Adding a Language Server Config

-In order to start/initialize a language server for the desired language, you need to implement [LanguageServerConfig interface] (https://github.com/eclipse/che/blob/master/wsagent/che-core-api-languageserver/src/main/java/org/eclipse/che/api/languageserver/LanguageServerConfig.java) which pretty much defines what needs to be accomplished to start a 'local' language server.
+In order to start/initialize a language server for the desired language, you need to implement [LanguageServerConfig interface](https://github.com/eclipse/che/blob/master/wsagent/che-core-api-languageserver/src/main/java/org/eclipse/che/api/languageserver/LanguageServerConfig.java) which pretty much defines what needs to be accomplished to start a 'local' language server.

-Here is how a typical LanguageServerConfig looks like: (Clangd)[https://github.com/eclipse/che/blob/master/plugins/plugin-clangd/che-plugin-clangd-lang-server/src/main/java/org/eclipse/plugin/clangd/languageserver/ClangDLanguageServerConfig.java].
+Here is how a typical LanguageServerConfig looks like: [Clangd](https://github.com/eclipse/che/blob/master/plugins/plugin-clangd/che-plugin-clangd-lang-server/src/main/java/org/eclipse/plugin/clangd/languageserver/ClangDLanguageServerConfig.java).

 Things to pay attention to: